007Aurick/TeleArm/README.md

 ## 📖 Overview

-**TeleArm** combines three core ROS2 concepts into one working robot:
+**TeleARM** combines three core ROS2 concepts into one working robot:

 - 🕹️ **Manual driving** via teleop keyboard control
 - 🗺️ **Live SLAM mapping** of the environment using LiDAR